mikeperry-tor/vanguards/README_SECURITY.md

    running a specific service that is of interest to them.

 Local adversaries can **determine** that you are running Tor because the list of relays is public, and connections to them are obvious.
-(Unless you use bridges, of course, which is one of our later recommendations).
+[Using a Bridge with your Onion service](#the-best-way-to-use-bridges) can help mitigate this.

 Local adversaries might **suspect** that your Tor client could be an unknown onion service because it exhibits traffic patterns that are unlike most other Tor clients.
 Your connections will stay open all of the time, and you will regularly transmit data while other nearby humans are asleep, as well as while they are awake.
 Your traffic will also be asymmetrical.
 While most Tor clients download, you will likely be doing a lot of uploading.
+[Running a bridge or Tor Relay](#the-best-way-to-run-tor-relays-or-bridges-with-your-service) with your Onion Service can help conceal these traffic patterns.

 Local adversaries might also **suspect** that you could be using the vanguards addon, at least until [Proposal